Mind the Gap: Where Analog Ising Machines Cease to Minimize the Ising Hamiltonian

-Since the system must traverse the parameter gap to reach the Ising solutions, we now examine the dynamics within this regime.
+\textit{Fate of the Dynamics in the Gap}---Since the system must traverse the parameter gap to reach the Ising solutions, we now examine the dynamics within this regime.
 The destabilization of the trivial state occurs when the largest eigenvalue (of the corresponding Jacobian) crosses zero from negative to positive, rendering the corresponding eigenmode unstable.
-The system then relaxes in the direction of \( \boldsymbol{v}_{\max} \), with the associated spin configuration given by \( \boldsymbol{\sigma}_{\max} = \mathrm{sign}(\boldsymbol{v}_{\max})\) \cite{Kalinin2022,2023Bifurcation}.
+In the ideal quasistatic, weak-noise limit, the initial post-bifurcation displacement is governed by \( \boldsymbol{v}_{\max}\), the dominant eigenvector of the Jacobian evaluated at the trivial state at \(\eta=\eta_{\min}\), with the associated spin configuration \( \boldsymbol{\sigma}_{\max}=\mathrm{sign}(\boldsymbol{v}_{\max}) \)\cite{Kalinin2022,2023Bifurcation}.

 When the parameter gap vanishes (\(\Delta = 0\)), the destabilization of the trivial state coincides with the stabilization of an optimal Ising configuration.
 In this case, the largest eigenvalue of the Jacobian evaluated about both the trivial state and the optimal configuration crosses zero at the same value of the control parameter ($\eta_{\Delta=0}$).
 Crucially, since the optimal Ising configuration now constitutes the system’s ground state, the dominant linearized mode—associated with the leading eigenvector of the Jacobian—aligns with this configuration.
-This alignment can be quantified via the normalized projection \( \frac{\boldsymbol{\sigma}^{\ast}\cdot \boldsymbol{v}_{max}} {\|\boldsymbol{\sigma}^{\ast}\|\,\|\boldsymbol{v}_{max}\|} = 1, \) where \(\boldsymbol{\sigma}^{\ast}\) denotes the ground-state Ising configuration.
+This alignment can be quantified via the normalized projection \( \frac{\boldsymbol{\sigma}^{\ast}\cdot \boldsymbol{v}_{\max}} {\|\boldsymbol{\sigma}^{\ast}\|\,\|\boldsymbol{v}_{\max}\|}, \) where \(\boldsymbol{\sigma}^{\ast}\) denotes the ground-state Ising configuration.
+Importantly, this quantity equals one only when \(\boldsymbol{v}_{\max}\) is a positive scalar multiple of \(\boldsymbol{\sigma}^{\ast}\).